 The subtropical climate in Vietnam can make your packing list a little more difficult.
-During the months of December, January and Febuary, the North of Vietnam is at the coolest time of the year.
+During the months of December, January and February, the North of Vietnam is at the coolest time of the year.
 While in the South and Central of Vietnam, it’s cooler and dryer.
 Generally, casual clothes are recommended.
-Loose fitting, lightweight cotton materials are the most comfortable for hot weather, layers of warm clothes for colder weather and a warm water/windproof jacket is really useful for the North in winter.
+Loose fitting, lightweight cotton materials are the most comfortable for hot weather.
+Layers of warm clothes for cold weather and a warm water/windproof jacket is really useful for the North in winter.
 At the special occasion such as banquets and shows, smart casual dress is expected.

 If you use Vietnam Airlines of Indochina Voyages for domestic flights, their luggage allowance is 20kg for check in and 7 kg for hand luggage.

 - Your travel documents and passports: make a few photocopies of your passport (main page) in case it’s lost/stolen.
 Or simple you can give this for the receptions if they insist on keeping your passport.
 On day trip, you should leave your passport at the hotel and bring the photocopy one along.
 However, on any overnight trips, original passport is essential.

 - Luggage padlocks: lock up your luggage while you are out on day trip.
 I often have some Zip ties and it comes handy when you have an extra luggage by the end of the trips (excess shopping, no surprise!!!).
 They are light and small so it does not hurt to throw some into your bag.

 - Day bag: a smaller bag to carry with on day trip.